How can I help you share your message with the world?

 AI use statement

-Better Worlds Translation follows the principle of AI-minimisation in every part of its business operations.
-In other words, AI will only ever be used in those rare situations where non-AI methods are unable to deliver the necessary results within the time available.
-The same principle applies to machine translation (MT), which, in the neural machine translation form provided by Google Translate, DeepL etc., is also a form of AI.
+Better Worlds Translation follows the principle of AI-minimisation in every part of its operations.
+In other words, AI tools (e.g. ChatGPT) will only ever be used in those rare situations where non-AI methodologies are unable to deliver the necessary results within the time available.
+The same principle applies to machine translation (MT), which, in the neural machine translation form provided by Google Translate, DeepL etc. is a form of AI.
 Neither will ever be used to generate an initial draft of a translation.

-The primary (though not only) reason for this commitment is the environmental impact of using AI.
+The primary reason for this commitment is the environmental impact of using AI.
 There are many environmental costs, including hidden ones of using AI in translation.
-These environmental costs are not, in my view, justified by the (claimed) productivity gains of using AI in translation.
+These environmental costs are not, in the view of Better Worlds translation, justified by the (claimed) productivity gains of using AI in translation.
 Consequently, using AI tools for any part of the translation process that can feasibly be completed by other means is not compatible with the principles of Better Worlds Translation.